ArcadeMachinist/AlfaStreetR8/README.md

 Connects to wheel module's serial port.

 No AlfaStreet code was used in creation of this applet.
+You would need to create your own WAV files, if you want voice announcements of the winning number.

+This applet in action: https://www.youtube.com/watch?v=b4JXc2xbX0g

 Here the wheel is shown with original side panels & original software: https://youtu.be/s9Ce7Vdjv-M